 5. Benefits of UI Testing

-- Opportunity cost reduction: Automated UI testing removes human errors and makes performance potentially more valuable and creative than manual testing.
+Opportunity cost reduction: Automated mobile UI testing removes human errors and makes performance potentially more valuable and creative than manual testing.

-- Reproducibility and consistency: Automated UI testing provides consistency and reproducibility compared to manual human testing.
+Reproducibility and consistency: Automated mobile UI testing provides consistency and reproducibility compared to manual human testing.